 Govardhan Puja is celebrated a day after Diwali, that is the fourth day of the 5-day grand Hindu festival.
 Occasionally there can be a day gap between Diwali celebrations and Govardhan Puja.
 According to the Hindu calendar it falls on the first lunar day called as 'Ekam' of the Shukla Paksha (bright fortnight of moon) in the month of Kartik.
 It forms an integral part of Diwali celebrations.
 Govardhan Puja commemorates the victory of Lord Krishna over Indra.

 Govardhan Puja is called by different names in different parts of the country.
 In some places it is known as 'Bali Pratipada', 'Annakut Puja', 'Padwa' or even 'Gujarati New Year'.
 Govardhan Puja is celebrated with great enthusiasm and zeal in the Indian states of Haryana, Punjab, Bihar and Uttar Pradesh.
 In the state of Haryana particularly, there is a ritual of making cow dung hillocks that is symbolic of Mount Govardhan.
 People then decorate these hillocks with flowers and worship them.

 Rituals of Govardhan Puja:

 They pray devotedly to Lord Govardhan and ask Him to protect them from hardships of life.
 On this day people also give bath to their bulls and cow and decorate them with garlands and saffron.
 They then worship the cows and bulls as they were considered dear to Lord Krishna.

 The preparation of 'Annakoot' is an integral part of the Govardhan Puja.
 The word 'Annakoot' means ‘mountain of food’.
 Therefore on the auspicious day of Govardhan Puja, devotees 108 or even 56 varied preparations of food to offer as ‘Bhog’ to Lord Krishna.
 The idols of Lord Krishna are bathed in milk and adorned with beautiful and dazzling clothes and jewelry.
 They are then worshipped by traditional means, including Bhog and aarti.
 The ‘Annakoot’ Prasad is then distributed amongst family members and friends.

 In some states of India, the day just after Diwali is observed as ‘Kartik Shudha Padwa’.
 This day celebrates the return of King Bali and is also called as ‘Bali Padyami’.

 In Maharashtra and some western states, Govardhan Puja is celebrated as ‘Gudi Padwa’.
 On this wife garlands their husband, apply ‘Tilak’ on their forehead and perform an aarti for their long and prosperous life.
 As a token of appreciation, the husbands then shower their wives with expensive gifts as a token of love.
 Hence the festival of Gudi Padwa cherishes the bond of selfless love and devotion between husband and wife.

-Important Timings On Govardhan Puja
+Important Timings On Govardhan Puja 2023

 |Govardhan Puja Pratahkal Muhurat||November 14, 06:43 AM - 08:54 AM|

 |Govardhan Puja Sayankal Muhurat||November 14, 03:27 PM - 05:38 PM|

 |Place : Ujjain [ India ] See More|

 According to the Hindu scriptures, on this day Lord Krishna lifted Mount Govardhan on his little finger to save the people of Vrindavan from the wrath of Lord Indra, the God of Rain.
 From then onwards people began worshipping Mount Govardhan with devotion and Lord Krishna was also given the name of ‘Govardhandhari’ or ‘Girirdhari’.

-Govardhan Puja festival dates between 2014 & 2024
+Govardhan Puja festival dates between 2020 & 2030

 |2020||Sunday, 15th of November|